Why is Tauck offering travel to Cuba?

-Although the Meliá Habana has a business center where Internet usage by the minute or hour is available for a fee – and provides wireless Internet in your guest room – Internet service may not be reliable or up to the standards you may be accustomed to at home, with spotty wireless service, slow connection speeds, etc. Please note that Tauck has arranged for complimentary Internet service for you while at the Meliá Habana – but again, please be aware that it may not be reliable.
+Although Tauck has arranged for complimentary wireless Internet service throughout the Meliá Habana and at the four computer work stations in the Royal Service lounge – and provides wireless Internet in your hotel room – Internet service may not be reliable or up to the standards you may be accustomed to at home, with spotty wireless service, slow connection speeds, etc.

 Am I allowed to bring cameras and/or video recorders to Cuba?